-Okra, year-round sweet potatoes and greens, and pecans are just some of the seasonal fruits and vegetables you'll find in the South and Southeast United States.
-In the more southern areas, the climate can be warm enough so growing seasons almost flip-flop with the rest of the country, and the height of summer months can mean there's little at the market besides okra, everything having given up in the heat.
+Okra, year-round sweet potatoes and greens, and pecans are just some of the seasonal fruits and vegetables you'll find in the South and Southeastern states.
+In the more southern areas, the climate can be warm enough so growing seasons almost flip-flop with the rest of the country, and the height of summer months can mean there's little at the market besides okra—everything having given up in the heat—whereas green beans and tomatoes pile high during the winter month.

-Exact crop availability and harvest times vary region-to-region and year-to-year, but this summary will help you know when to look for what at markets near you in the South.
+Exact crop availability and harvest times vary locality-to-locality and year-to-year depending on the exact weather conditions, but this summary will help you know when to look for what at markets near you in the South.

 Apples, mid-August through February (varies greatly by specific region and often available from cold storage in the winter months)